twonth/winning-at-windows/README.md

 * [Veeam Agent](https://www.veeam.com/windows-endpoint-server-backup-free.html): totally painless way to manage incremental backups of your entire system.
 Free!

+* [ThrottleStop](https://www.techpowerup.com/download/techpowerup-throttlestop/): fine-tune your CPU to balance power and performance.
+You can set up profiles to automatically switch power management options when toggling between being plugged in and running off battery.

 ## Usability/Quality of life enhancements

 * [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher): restores functionality from Windows 10 that was removed in the "upgrade" to Windows 11 (and does much else besides).
 I like the clean-looking Alt-Tab replacement that the author built in as well as the taskbar weather widget.